 Early Morning – Day trip Bus from Barcelona arrive

-6am – 7am – Breakfast of wine fight champions at the Stoke Campsite
+6am – 7am – Hearty hot breakfast of bacon, eggs, avocado, etc and bottomless mimosas to prepare for the wine fight at the Stoke Campsite

 Around 7am – Walk up the hill and partake in enormous wine fight